Aparicio99/ipupdate/README.md

 If it doesn't use some authentication mechanism, and someone knows the procedure to update the IP address, they can change it at will, enabling attacks by directing you or someone else to other address they control, or just a simple denial of service.

 ### How is it secured?
-Instead of having a simple password being passed in plaintext, it uses an HMAC which produces an hash based on the message (the IP and a timestamp) and a shared password.
+Instead of having a simple password being passed in plaintext, it uses an [HMAC](http://en.wikipedia.org/wiki/Hmac) which produces an hash based on the message (the IP and a timestamp) and a shared password.

 By having the same password configured in the **ipupdater.py** and **ipupdate.php** they generate the same hash at both ends thus verifying the authenticity of the update.
-This prevents replay attacks by having a timestamp in the update message, and verifying that a new update have a more recent timestamp than the last update.
+This prevents replay attacks by having a timestamp in the  messages, and verifying that a new update have a more recent timestamp than the last update.